The Best Georgia Beaches You Need to Visit

 3. Cumberland Island National Seashore

-Cumberland Island, Georgia’s largest and southernmost barrier island, is accessible from St Mary’s.
+Cumberland Island is at the southern end of Georgia’s barrier islands and is accessible from St Mary’s.
 Marine forests, undeveloped beaches, and wetlands tell the stories of both man and nature in this region.

-The path here was walked by Native Americans, missionaries, enslaved African Americans, and wealthy industrialists.
+The path here was walked by Native Americans, missionaries, enslaved Africans, and wealthy industrialists.
 Cumberland Island also boasts over 9,800 acres of wilderness designated by Congress.

 You can take a 30-mile van tour through the national park forest and over the unfinished roads to learn about the deep history of this region.
 You can also rent your own bike if you prefer to explore on your own.
 Camping reservations and rented pavilions can be made as well for those who wish to stay overnight.